LetterLiGo/LetterLiGo.github.io/_pages/about.md

 # 🔥 News
 - *2024.05*: &nbsp;🔥 **SafeEar** got accepted by CCS 2024!
 To our knowledge, this is the 1st content privacy-preserving audio deepfake detection framework.
 Since audio deepfakes and user privacy concerns have been increasingly significant societal issues, we demonstrate how to achieve reliable deepfake detection while preventing both machine and human adversaries from eavesdropping on sensitive user speech content.
 To facilitate future research, we also develop a comprehensive multilingual deepfake datasets (more than 1,500,000 genuine & deepfake audio samples) using advanced TTS/VC techniques.
-Check out our [demo page](https://letterligo.github.io/SafeEar/)!
+Please check out our [demo page](https://letterligo.github.io/SafeEar/).
 - *2024.02*: &nbsp;🎉 I am so excited to be awarded the NDSS 2024 Student Grant.
 - *2023.12*: &nbsp;🔥 One Vision-Language Model Security paper submitted to S&P (Oakland) 2024 (Core A*, Big4, CCF-A).
 <!-- - *2023.09*: &nbsp;🍀 One LLM-oriented paper submitted to NSDI 2024 (CCF-A, one of the best conference on network and system related topics). -->